Recruitment for Charities and NGO's

 We will not send you a long list of people who broadly fit.
 We will send you the people who can actually do this work, and who want to.

-If you are hiring within a charity and need professionals who can operate across public affairs, policy and campaigns with both capability and commitment, Westminster Search can find them.
+If you are hiring within a charity and need professionals who can operate across public affairs, policy and campaigns with both capability and commitment, the most useful first step is a direct conversation about what the role genuinely demands.